RyanQuey/java-podcast-processor/java-workers/README.md

 # Implementation decisions
+## Kafka Implementation

+Can use `../scripts/kafka-testers/*.sh` files to test these out some.
+It is trivial to
+### Kafka Topics

+####  "queue.podcast-analysis-tool.query-term"
+Value: A search term that we will pass to our external apis using several different query types (e.g., keyword, author, etc)

+####  "queue.podcast-analysis-tool.search-results-json"
+Value: Results of the search of "query-term", which we use to extract podcasts from.

+####  "queue.podcast-analysis-tool.podcast"
+Value: A single podcast extracted from "search-results-json"

+Gets persisted and used to grab RSS feed for this podcast to fetch episodes for this podcast.

+####  "queue.podcast-analysis-tool.episode"
+Value: A single episode pulled from RSS feed of a podcast

+####  "queue.podcast-analysis-tool.test"
+Just a test topic, especially for Spark

+####  "queue.podcast-analysis-tool.test-reaction"
+Just a test topic, especially for Spark.
+Used for timing between the "test" topic and then this topic, to build a spark job that compares time between the two events.

 ## Several main classes
 Rather than doing [multiple modules](https://maven.apache.org/guides/mini/guide-multiple-modules.html), it seems better in this case to do just one module, since we want multiple jars but (at least for now) each jar will potentially be reusing the same old classes (e.g., all will use Podcast.java, etc).